This is a public service announcement for doodle owners!

 Also, if the groomer spent extra time and energy to make your doodle look exactly how you wanted, LEAVE A TIP!
 I personally ALWAYS leave my groomer at least $10 bucks, even though I never ask for anything special or extra.

 I love grooming Chloe myself at home most of the time, but there are times when I just have to take her to the groomer.
 So please, don’t be “that guy” that ruins the doodle reputation for the rest of us, because they literally will start denying service to doodles.

 Instead, take responsibility for your dog and give them a good brushing at least once a week.
-My personal favorite is the Chris Christensen oval pin brush, but I’ve also heard raving reviews about both the Chris Christensen Big G and Big K slicker brushes, which are apparently very effective on doodles.
+My personal favorite is the Chris Christensen pin brush, but I’ve also heard raving reviews about both the Chris Christensen Big G and Big K slicker brushes, which are apparently very effective on doodles.